pmuradian/LatteCompiler/README.md

     To run the project use Makefile commands
     'make' command will install Haskell packages used in the project using 'cabal install', compile source files and output latc_llvm executable
-    'make compile' will only compile sources without installing packages 'make testGood' will run latc_llvm with all good test files and output .ll and .bc files 'make testBad' will run latc_llvm with all bad test files and print the error message
+    'make compile' will only compile sources without installing packages 'make testGood' will run latc_llvm with all good test files and output .ll and .bc files (test core018.lat will pass but .ll file will not compile as readString function is missing from runtime.bc)
+    'make testBad' will run latc_llvm with all bad test files and print the error message